jordansissel/sysadvent/2011/16/article.md

 ## And then?

-Companies like Splunk have figured out that there is money in your logs, so don't just treat your logs like they're a painful artifact that can only be managed with aggressive log rotation policies.
+Companies like Splunk have figured out that there is money to be made from your logs, and web advertising companies log everything because logs are money, so don't just treat your logs like they're a painful artifact that can only be managed with aggressive log rotation policies.

 Centralize your logs somewhere and build some tools around them.
-You'll get faster at debugging problems and be able to better answer business and operations questions.
+You'll get faster at debugging problems nd be able to better answer business and operations questions.

 ## Further Reading